SinghDevanshh/Compresso/Readme.md

 # Compresso

 A file compression tool supporting multiple file formats, developed using C++ and C. The project implements various compression algorithms, with a focus on Huffman encoding for efficient file size reduction.
-The tool ensures compatibility across different operating systems and file types.
+The tool also supports lossy JPEG compression using `libjpeg`.
+It is optimized for speed and designed to work across major operating systems.

 ## Table of Contents